connexcs/docs/carrier.md

 ### Authentication

-Next to the Reply Management tab there is “Authentication” where you can specify your authenticated IP.
+You can add your Carrier IP address in this

 ![alt text][carrier-authentication]